alexfernandez/alexfernandez.github.io/2017/origins-language.md

 which is probably enough to discard this timeline: this curious bone is used in speech for articulation.

-### Earlier Monosyllabic Era
+### Earlier Double Consonant Era

-Our estimation for the monosyllabic era is from 200k to 100k years ago, due to the divergence of schemes to extend it across the world.
+Our estimation for the double consonant era is from 200 to 100 kya, due to the divergence of schemes to extend it across the world.